JamesGreenaway/craftcms/README.md

 ### Introduction
 This docker image extends the official PHP / Apache build to include CraftCMS, MySQL and SSL Certification.
+Currently only suitable for local use.
+Compatible with Linux, macOS and Chromebook (Crostini).

 ## How to use